Stronkness/AFBot/README.md

 For viewing an example hos the JSON object is storing different parameters, please see [example.json](example.json).

+Currently the bot is sending an email if an accommodation have been added which the receiever havn't headr about.
+In other words you should not get the same accommodation twice in your mail.

 ### How to run it